 Henrietta Lacks' family visit Liverpool installation in her honour

-Henrietta’s incredible story is being told through art, science, storytelling and documentation as part of a special installation organised by the North West Cancer Research Centre and hosted at Tate Liverpool this week (30 September – 6 October), in partnership with Eclipse Theatre Company and Liverpool-based artist Faith Bebbington.
+Henrietta’s incredible story was told through art, science, storytelling and documentation as part of a special installation organised by the North West Cancer Research Centre and hosted at Tate Liverpool (30 September – 6 October 2019), in partnership with Eclipse Theatre Company and Liverpool-based artist Faith Bebbington.

 Henrietta was an African American woman who died of an aggressive form of cancer on 4 October 1951.
 While she underwent treatment, a sample of her cancer cells was taken without her consent.
 Following Henrietta’s death, discoveries made using her cells changed medical research forever.
 Known as HeLa, the cells have allowed scientists to make significant breakthroughs in the diagnosis, treatment and prevention of cancer, polio, HIV and many other diseases.